-15 Does the concept of abuse cover both exploitative and exclusionary practices?
+Does the concept of abuse cover both exploitative and exclusionary practices?

-The concept of abuse covers both exploitative and exclusionary practices (see 14 above).
+The concept of abuse covers both exploitative and exclusionary practices (see question 15).

-16 What link must be shown between dominance and abuse?
+17 What link must be shown between dominance and abuse?

 There is no requirement to demonstrate that dominance and abuse occurs in the same market.
 For example, abuse may occur when the undertaking dominant in one relevant market leverages its economic power to gain position in another market.
-Likewise, there is no requirement to demonstrate economic benefit of the dominant market participant in order to prove the abuse.
+Likewise, there is no requirement to demonstrate economic benefit of the dominant market participant to prove the abuse.

-17 What defences may be raised to allegations of abuse of dominance?
+18 What defences may be raised to allegations of abuse of dominance?

-The market participant may prove that it does not hold a dominant position on any given relevant market by supplying alternative market share data and/or providing information which shows that the particular entity does not possess an ability to act independently of its competitors, clients or consumers for a sufficiently long period of time.
+The market participant may prove that it does not hold a dominant position in any given relevant market by supplying alternative market share data or providing information which shows that it does not possess an ability to act independently of its competitors, clients or consumers for a sufficiently long period of time.